 - Broker Fee – If you take advice and go through a mortgage broker.

-A secured loan expert will be able to give you more information on the fees that you can expect to pay and when you will need to pay them.
+A secured loan broker will be able to give you more information on the fees that you can expect to pay and when you will need to pay them.

 How to Get a Secured Loan